dingxiao/dari/docs/documentation/tutorial.md

 }
 {% endhighlight %}

-We return the list of created users so the `code` editor outputs the internal representation of each of the items as seen below:
+We return the list of created users so the **code** editor outputs the internal representation of each of the items as seen below:

 ![Poll Example 2](img/tutorial/poll02.png)

-However, this doesn't mean that our objects were actually saved to the underlying database.
-If we removed the call to `save()` in our `User.createUser()` method the code editor would still print the same thing.
+However, just because we see the output, doesn't mean that our objects were actually saved to the underlying database.
+If we removed the call to `save()` in our `User.createUser()` method the code editor would still output the same thing.
+We need to execute a query to be sure.
 Let's replace the code in the editor with the following to verify our objects were saved, and click **Run**.

 {% highlight java %}
 public class Code {